Code-Institute-Submissions/HeeeyYooouGuuuys/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   A number of 80's style colors are used to evoke a nostalgic feeling.
+        -   A number of 80's style colours are used to evoke a nostalgic feeling.
 Primarily the site uses a neon pink #F117F1  and purple pallette #8519EA.
-There are accents of green for which the colour mimics old green screen monitors from the decade #00FF66 and yellow that matches the collectable coins of a famous video game plumber #FFFB00
+There are accents of green #00FF66 for which the colour mimics old green screen monitors from the decade and yellow #FFFB00 that matches the collectable coins of a famous video game plumber.
     -   #### Typography
         -   There are two primary fonts for the website - Press Start P2 & VT323.
-Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+Sans Serif is used as the fallback font, in case for any reason, the fonts aren't being imported into the site correctly.
 Both Press Start P2 and VT323 are evocative of the fonts used in video games throughout the decade.
 I have used Press Start P2 for buttons and titles and VT323 for larger pieces of text as it is easier to read.
     -   #### Imagery
         -   The background image is designed to be evocative of vector designs from the era.
-It has a nostlgic aesthetic and uses neon pink and purple from which the site takes design cues.
+It has a nostalgic aesthetic and uses neon pink and purple from which the site takes design cues.
 The card images are chosen to reflect pop culture and technology from the decade.

 *   ### Wireframes